Writer. Educator. Speaker.

 The Civil War of Amos Abernathy

-9780063119864 | May 24, 2022 | HarperCollins Children’s
+9780063119864 | Available Now | HarperCollins Children’s

 Twelve-year-old Amos Abernathy, an openly gay historical reenactor, sets out to prove to himself and his closeted crush that queer people always have and always will exist in American history.
 The contemporary middle grade novel is told partly in letters to Albert D.J.
 Cashier, the Union soldier uncovered by Amos’s research, who becomes his confidant and historical queer icon.